polinabythebay/polinadotio.github.io--old/source/writing/articles/2015/setting-up-my-blog.html.markdown

 - Octopress [blog](https://github.com/polinadotio/psoshnin.github.io--v3)
 - Homemade [static blog generator](https://github.com/polinadotio/static-blog-generator) written in Flask

-With the exception of the single page D3.js visualization, all are static sites and all are hosted using [Github pages](https://pages.github.com/).
+All are static sites and all are hosted using [Github pages](https://pages.github.com/).

 #### What is a static site?